lbostfleisch/lbostfleisch.github.io/growing.md

 For our AFFINITY building, the growing algorithm began with 16 seed points as we have 16 different programs.
-If you follow the link below, you can see a video of the growing algorithm that reaches our final desired design.
+Below, you can see a visualization of our growing algorithm.

 ![Text_test](assets/gif/growing2_2801.gif)